Hultan/dialog/readme.md

 A simple message dialog package.

-I don't recommend using this package, use **sqweeks** package instead (see links below).
-I am confident that my package contains lots of bugs.

 ### Usage:

-This package needs GoTK3 (GTK) to run (see link below).
+This package needs GoTK3 (GTK) to run (see link below), and you will need to run gtk.Init() somewhere in your application, before using the dialogs.
 ```go
 // Initialize gtk
 gtk.Init(&os.Args)